COVID-19 pandemic in Argentina: Sports

 On 12 March 2020, FIFA announced that the first two rounds of the South American qualification for the 2022 World Cup due to take place during that month were postponed to later dates.
 The same day, CONMEBOL announced that the Copa Libertadores would be temporarily suspended.
 Later, on 17 March 2020, CONMEBOL announced that the 2020 edition of Copa América was postponed to 2021.

 On 13 March, the 2020 running of Rally Argentina was postponed.
 The MotoGP's Gran Premio Motul de la Republica Argentina was also scheduled to take place during the year but was later cancelled on 31 July.

 On 15 March 2020, President Fernández announced that, among other measures, he intended to keep football matches ongoing but without audience.
 The first match suspended by the Argentine Football Association (AFA) was between Club Atlético Independiente and Club Villa Mitre from the Copa Argentina.
 It was supposed to be played on 17 March, but was moved to 1 April 2020.
 On that same day, every football category was suspended indefinitely, being the match between Club Atlético Colón and Rosario Central (for the Superliga) the last played, on 16 March 2020.

 After months of uncertainty, a tentative date for the return of football was announced.
 It was expected that since 31 July 2020, the teams would be able to return to practice after the players, coaching staff and club employees are tested, following the steps that were taken in European football, making the tournament to return on mid-September.
-Later, on 4 August 2020, the Argentine Football Association announced that after health protocols were approved by the government, practices of the Men's First Division and Women's First Division would definitely return on 10 August, later being joined by the First National on 2 September and the rest of the categories on 7 September 2020.
+Later, on 4 August 2020, the Argentine Football Association announced that after health protocols were approved by the government, practices of the Men's First Division and Women's First Division would definitely return on 10 August, later being joined by the second division on 2 September and the rest of the categories on 7 September 2020.
 Before returning to practice, several clubs such as Boca Juniors, River Plate, Independiente, Racing, San Lorenzo and Vélez Sársfield, among others, tested its players with positive results for COVID-19.

 On 18 August 2021, the Minister of Tourism and Sports, Matías Lammens, announced that football with spectators would return between late September and early October, with sporting venues limited to reach 30 percent capacity.